-Property, Equipment and Depreciation: Property and equipment is stated at cost, net of accumulated depreciation.
-Depreciation is computed by the straight-line method over the estimated useful lives of the assets using the half-year pro-rata convention.
+Property, Equipment, and Depreciation: Property and equipment is stated at cost, net of accumulated depreciation.
+Depreciation is computed by the straight-line method over the estimated useful lives of the assets using the half-year method.
 The depreciable lives range from 15 to 40 years for buildings and land improvements, and from 3 to 15 years for equipment and vehicles.
 Expenditures for maintenance, repairs and minor renewals are charged to operations as incurred.
 Expenditures for betterments and major renewals are capitalized.
 When assets are retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the financial statements.
 Any resulting gain or loss is included in nonoperating gains and losses.
+Asset retirement obligations are recorded as a liability when property and equipment are acquired or when events occur that create a liability that is reasonably estimable.
+No such liabilities were identified and recorded during the years ended September 30, 2024 or 2023.

 NGMC periodically reviews property and equipment for indicators of potential impairment of long-lived assets and, if such review indicates carrying amounts may not be recoverable, adjusts the carrying value and recognizes a loss.
-Management does not believe that any unrecognized impairment exists at September 30, 2023 and 2022, respectively.
+Management does not believe that any unrecognized impairment exists at September 30, 2024 and 2023, respectively.